Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 * Everyone picks a secret card from their hand and places it in front of them.
 * Once done, everyone reveals their cards at the same time.
+* Reveal your cards _facing away from you_.
+(This means other players see your card earlier; any text on it faces them, not you.)

 Now everyone quickly studies the cards played and then **taps a card**.
 Each card can only be tapped by one player.